Good and great leadership have distinctive differentiating characteristics. Leadership is not one-dimensional.

-Good Leaders Tell You What They Can Do, Great Leaders Make You Realize What You Can Do
+Good Leaders Tell You What They Can Do and Great Leaders Make You Realize What You Can Do

-Great leaders have a magnetic personalities.
-They make you feel better about yourself and who does not like to be accompanied by people of this nature.
+Great leaders have magnetic personalities.
+They make you feel better about yourself, and who does not like to be accompanied by people of this nature?

 Leaders who impress you with their capabilities and knowledge are good.
 The ones who have the ability to make you feel better are considered to be great.

-Good Leaders Will Have the Right Attitude, Great Leaders Make Friends
+Good Leaders Will Have the Right Attitude, and Great Leaders Make Friends

 Good Leaders Say, Great Leaders Make You Believe